wp-plugins/nextgen-facebook/readme.txt

 NGFB Open Graph+ Pro is [licensed for a Single Website](http://surniaulula.com/wp-content/plugins/nextgen-facebook/license/pro.txt), and each purchase is assigned a unique Transaction ID.
 You must purchase a new license for each additional website using the NGFB Open Graph+ Pro plugin.
 [Contact me by email](mailto:jsm@surniaulula.com) for volume discounts (in multiples of 5 licenses).

-= Q. Can I use other social sharing buttons than those of NGFB? =
+= Q. Can I use other social sharing buttons than those of NGFB Open Graph+? =

 Absolutely.
 NGFB Open Graph+'s primary function is to create Open Graph and related meta tags (Twitter Cards, SEO, etc.).
 Aside from Pinterest and Tumblr, social buttons only send a URL to the social websites.
 Those websites then connect *back* to the shared URL, read the meta tags, and show the results in a social sharing popup window.
 The Pinterest and Tumblr sharing buttons must send more information, such as captions, media type (image, video), post type, etc.